jameskamau646-debug/project/README.md

 For this part, a function was written to generate a random socio matrix.
 In this function, each monk is assigned likes at random.
 18 monks were used as n, and the probability of liking was set as default (0.3), and the maximum ti strength was also set.

 # Part 4 - Comparison: Model vs Observations
+For this part of the question, the idea was to repeat the process that was carried out in part 1.
+However, we needed to describe the structure of the network that was simulated by the model.
+This was done by producing the charts shown below to help in the description.
+# Static Plot for the Randomly Generated Monk
 ![Image Alt](https://github.com/jameskamau646-debug/project/blob/3678177de8d6cfff960c795d1cea63a1b8d25c14/Random_network.png)

+# Interactive Plot for the Randomly Generated Monk
 ![Image Alt](https://github.com/jameskamau646-debug/project/blob/e913d7a3c164d939f73138590d9829f784001ea4/interactive_plot2.png)

+# BarPlot for the Randomly Generated Monk
 ![Image Alt](https://github.com/jameskamau646-debug/project/blob/9cbfb1c7732f979dd38a18586b7b71e6525ebce9/barplot2.png)
-The Summary Statistics are as shown below.
+# The Summary Statistics are as shown below.

 $degree_out2
  monk1  monk2  monk3  monk4  monk5  monk6  monk7  monk8  monk9 monk10 monk11 monk12 monk13 monk14 monk15 monk16
      4      4      7      4      3      6      4      5      4      4      5      4      7      5      5      5